Workshop hosted by ACM Creativity and Cognition 2025 conference, Monday, June 23rd, 2025, (Online)

-This workshop aims to become a platform for researchers and industry practitioners to explore the transformative impact of Artificial Intelligence (AI) and Extended Realities (XR) on cinema, and perform ing and performance arts.
-This workshop will discuss cutting-edge AI and XR techniques that enhance creative processes, production, audi ence engagement, and prototyping methods.
+This workshop aims to become a platform for researchers and industry practitioners to explore the transformative impact of AI and XR on cinema and performance.
+This workshop will discuss cutting-edge AI and XR techniques that enhance creative processes, production, audience engagement, and prototyping methods.
 By fostering collaboration, sharing innovative approaches, and identifying research opportunities, the workshop seeks to advance the integration of AI and XR in artistic domains through educated community action.

-This workshop serves as a platform for researchers, artists, and industry practitioners to explore the transformative impact of Artificial Intelligence (AI) and Extended Reality (XR) on cinema and performance/ing arts.
-Participants will discuss cutting-edge technologies and methodologies, fostering collaboration, sharing insights, and identifying opportunities for future research and development.
+This workshop serves as a platform for researchers, artists, and industry practitioners to explore the transformative impact of AI and Extended Reality (XR) on cinema and performance.
+It emphasizes foresight thinking, yet, we encourage alternative or hybrid research methods presented by participants—from ethnographic fieldwork to practice‑based design experiments.

 Prototyping methods for creative processes in cinema and performance